 Any allegation concerning a member of staff, a child's foster carer or a volunteer should be reported immediately to the Head teacher.
 If an allegation is made about the Head teacher, you should pass this information to the Chair of the Governing Body.
 Alternatively, you can contact the Local Authority Designated Officer on 0800 1313126.

 The people you should talk to in school are:

-Designated Safeguarding Lead: Mr. S. Bardon Location of office: First floor (centre of the building)
+Designated Safeguarding Lead: Location of office: Contact Number:

-Contact Number: Ext.
-207